Preacherman194589/Credit_Risk_Analysis/README.md

 1. The naïve random oversampling algorithm involves randomly selecting samples by duplicating from the minority class.

 As we look at the accurate score, we notice a score of 63% of accuracy.
-However, the precision for high risk is only 0.01%, and the low risk is 1.0%.
-But when we look at recall, we see a 59% high risk and 69% low risk.
+However, the precision for high risk is only 0.01%, and the low risk is 1.0%, with a total avg of 0.99%.
+When we look at recall, we see a 59% high risk and 69% low risk, with a total avg of 69%.
 These numbers are based on my first model used for the outcome.

 <img width="680" alt="Screen Shot 2022-09-29 at 9 22 14 PM" src="https://user-images.githubusercontent.com/106892740/193189839-bf48ee96-f6af-41e0-89b0-b3e646b08ab0.png">

+**SMOTE Oversampling**

 2. The SMOTE algorithm is when the synthetic is generated for the minority class.
 It helps to overcome overfitting problems posed by random oversampling.

 As we look at the accurate score, we notice a score of 62% of accuracy.
-However, the precision for high risk is only 0.01%, and the low risk is 1.0%.
-But when we look at recall, we see a 57% high risk and 46% low risk.
-These numbers are based on my first model used for the outcome.
+However, the precision for high risk is only 0.01%, and the low risk is 1.0% with a total avg of 0.99%.
+When we look at recall, we see a 57% high risk and 46% low risk, with a total avg of 46%.
+These numbers are based on my second model used for the outcome.

 <img width="433" alt="Screen Shot 2022-09-29 at 9 23 21 PM" src="https://user-images.githubusercontent.com/106892740/193189960-12dc4ec0-9637-45ae-a197-8436358545b7.png">